ibm-cloud-architecture/cf-transformation/exercise/openshift.md

 	- Namespace (REPOSPACE).
 Your own namespace in DockerHub (similar to your userID)
 	- Openshift cluster host URL (SERVER)

 	Note that for login to the OpenShift cluster using `oc login` command, you may be asked to get a login token from the server.
-You can easily get this from a login session to the OpenShift Web Console GUI.
+You can easily get this token from a login session to the OpenShift Web Console GUI.
+The commands that are listed in the steps 2 and later are using the environment variables that are set above can should be able to run as-is, directly cut-and-pasted from the `result.html` to the bash prompt of the cfmigrationtool container.

 	![Output1](images/007-1-output.png)
 	![Output2](images/007-2-output.png)